 The goal for hockey conditioning should always be alactic-aerobic based and you should always be performing high-power output exercises and coupling them with incomplete (short) rest periods.

 As a general rule, if you want to train speed, you use these high-power exercises but use very long rest periods to allow for full recovery.
-But for conditioning, you want to use a similar exercise selection but decrease the rest period length to force you perform in a state of fatigue — which is what drives the adaptations in your body to enhance work capacity.
+But for conditioning, you want to use a similar exercise selection but decrease the rest period length to force you to perform in a state of fatigue — which is what drives the adaptations in your body to enhance work capacity.

 The three aspects I must mention now that we are this far in are: